Log Home Landscape Ideas: Quick Tips Before You Start Landscaping!

 • Landscaping too close to the house invites insects and other critters too close to your logs where they can wreak havoc.

-• For example, if it’s a fast-growing tree, will it be able to touch or hang over your log home in the near future?
+• If it’s a fast-growing tree, will it be able to touch or hang over your log home in the near future?

 After the perimeter of your log home is free of trees, bushes and other plantings which could compromise your logs and roof, then you are ready to landscape!